bjvanderweij/dflock/README.md

 d1@d0 2 ...
 ```

+## How does dflock remember plans?

+Dflock uses commit messages of your local commits to derive the names of ephemeral branches.
+As long as these don't change and as long as your local commits don't have duplicate messages, dflock should be able to reconstruct the plan.

+If multiple commits are added to a delta, dflock by default uses the first commit to derive the branch name.
+You can configure dflock to use the last commit instead by setting the `anchor-commit` configuration option to "last".

 ## Constraints on plans

 Dflock imposes some constraints on what plans can be specified.
 These constraints are not inherent to the workflow and might be lifted in future versions of dflock.